 Butterflies need a variety of familiar flowering plants from spring to fall.
 This will provide food for the migrations passing through, and nourishment for any populations that remain in your area.

 Bright flower colors (reds, orange, purple) may attract butterflies, but it’s the truly nectar-rich plants that will sustain them.
 Butterflies also take sap from flowers on trees, rotting fruits, and animal droppings.

 These are some of the plants I have in my garden (Ontario, Canada).
-Some of them are native (known to grow in the wild here for centuries), others are well-adapted to my growing zone.
-The coneflowers are a popular hangout.
+Some of them are (so-called) native (known to grow in the wild here for centuries), others are well-adapted to my growing zone.

 • Bee balm (Monarda)